bencorrado/bluez-bencorrado/docs/faq.md

 [bluetooth]#
 ```

-Power the chip on explicitely, type:
+Power the chip on explicitly, type:

 ```
 [bluetooth]# power on